rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/default-custom-roles/_index.md

 1. Use the **Grant Resources** options to assign individual [Kubernetes API endpoints](https://kubernetes.io/docs/reference/) to the role.

-    > When viewing the resources associated with default roles created by Rancher, if there are multiple Kuberenetes API resources on one line item, the resource will have `(Custom)` appended to it.
+    > When viewing the resources associated with default roles created by Rancher, if there are multiple Kubernetes API resources on one line item, the resource will have `(Custom)` appended to it.
 These are not custom resources but just an indication that there are multiple Kubernetes API resources as one resource.

     You can also choose the individual cURL methods (`Create`, `Delete`, `Get`, etc.) available for use with each endpoint you assign.

 1. Use the **Inherit from a Role** options to assign individual Rancher roles to your custom roles.
+Note: When a custom role inherits from a parent role, the parent role cannot be deleted until the child role is deleted.

 1. Click **Create**.

 {{% /tab %}}
 {{% /tabs %}}

-## Creating a Custom Global Role that Inherits from an Existing Role
+## Creating a Custom Global Role that Copies Rules from an Existing Role

 _Available as of v2.3.4_

-If you have a group of individuals that need the same level of access in Rancher, it can save time to create a custom global role that inherits from another role, such as the administrator role, so that you only have to configure the variations between the new and existing roles.
+If you have a group of individuals that need the same level of access in Rancher, it can save time to create a custom global role in which all of the rules from another role, such as the administrator role, are copied into a new role.
+This allows you to only configure the variations between the existing role and the new role.

 The custom global role can then be assigned to a user or group so that the custom global role takes effect the first time the user or users sign into Rancher.